 - 2. Click the PORTAL tab at the top of the window. - 3.
 Select Active Directory from the left-hand side menu. - 4.
 Tick the option Enable account provisioning. - 5.
-Fill out the form that shows up: - ◆ Server name: A generic name to identify your AD server. - ◆ Server address: The IP address of your Active Directory server (we currently do not support the DNS or Netbios name), followed by the TCP server port (usually 389, for non-secured LDAP connection). - ◆ Enable LDAP over SSL: Optionally tick the box to use a secure connection to the AD server.
-If you enable SSL, import the AD server certificate into the Portal when necessary. - ◆ Bind DN: The Distinguished Name of the account for connecting to the AD server.
-Example: CN=portalAD, OU=servers, DC=company, DC=local. - ◆ Bind Password: The password that corresponds to the Bind DN account. - ◆ Users base DN: The starting node in the AD tree for searching users.
-It must be an Organizational Unit. - ◆ Groups base DN: The starting node in the AD tree for searching groups.
-It must be an Organizational Unit. - ◆ Scope: Where to look for users and groups from their defined base nodes.
-There are three possible values: - ♦ base: Search only for entries at the base DN. - onelevel: Search for entries one level under the base DN, but not including the base DN nor any nodes at a deeper level. - ♦ subtree: Search for entries at the base DN and all levels under it.
+Fill out the form that shows up: - Server name: A generic name to identify your AD server. - Server address: The IP address of your Active Directory server (we currently do not support the DNS or Netbios name), followed by the TCP server port (usually 389, for non-secured LDAP connection). - Enable LDAP over SSL: Optionally tick the box to use a secure connection to the AD server.
+If you enable SSL, import the AD server certificate into the Portal when necessary. - Bind DN: The Distinguished Name of the account for connecting to the AD server.
+Example: CN=portalAD, OU=servers, DC=company, DC=local.

+- Bind Password: The password that corresponds to the Bind DN account. - Users base DN: The starting node in the AD tree for searching users.
+It must be an Organizational Unit. - Groups base DN: The starting node in the AD tree for searching groups.
+It must be an Organizational Unit. - Scope: Where to look for users and groups from their defined base nodes.
+There are three possible values: - base: Search only for entries at the base DN. - In the original of the original of the base DN is a constrained of the base DN is a constrained of the base DN is any nodes at a deeper level. - ◊ subtree: Search for entries at the base DN and all levels under it.